Frequently Asked Questions

 Q: what’s a “social”?

-A: In a social dance event, or a “social” as most bachateros call it, the focus is simply on dancing to music with others.
+the focus is simply on dancing to music with others.
 Unlike the Practice zone, it’s not very common to stop mid-song to discuss or break down moves, unless you and your partner both agree on having more of a “practice approach”.
 But still, you should always do what you feel like, since dancing should come from your heart, as long as you’re respecting everyone else around you.

-A: Anything that you’re comfortable moving in!
-Maybe avoid your most rigid, tight, unstretchy jeans.
+your most rigid, tight, unstretchy jeans.
 Usually people wears more flexible pants, loose pants, baggy pants, jogging pants or shorts.
-Some girls prefer to wear dance or fitness tights, and some kind of dance or fitness top, but anything that lets you move freely works great!
+Some girls prefer to wear dance or fitness tights, and some kind of dance or fitness top.
+Anything that lets you move freely works great!

 Q: there are several dance schools in oslo already, is there a need for another one?

-A: Actually, our intention has never been to create just another dance school.
-What we’re building is more of a platform, a space, where dancers can come together, collaborate, and easily bring new ideas to life.
 The existing schools in Oslo are already doing great work, and we don’t aim to duplicate that.
 Instead, we want to complement what’s already out there by offering something a bit different.
 Our hope is to create space for collaboration, exchange, and new ideas that strengthen the community as a whole.

-As a dancer, you're welcome to join our classes while also attending others elsewhere, we genuinely encourage everyone to do so, as we believe that learning from a variety of places helps you grow in different ways.
-We’re also offering instructors from different schools a shared space to develop together, something many have been asking for.
+As a dancer, you're welcome to join our classes while also attending classes elsewhere.
+Actually we genuinely encourage everyone to do so, as we believe that learning from a variety of places helps you grow in different ways.

 Q: MY NORWEGIAN (OR MY ENGLISH) IS NOT SO GOOD, WHAT LANGUAGE DO YOU SPEAK IN CLASS?